C4illin/TimeEdited/readme.md

 # TimeEditFilter
 https://timeedited.emrik.org/

-Removes "Course name:" from timeedit ics url.
+Removes "Course name:" from TimeEdit ics url.
 Also allows you to hide courses and exams.

 ## Tips
 Add "&p=52" to the end of TimeEdit to get the 52 week view. (before exporting to ics)